matusm/Bev.Instruments.P9710/README.md

 Returns the unique serial number of the instrument as a string.
 Usually this number is different from the serial number printed on the instrument case.

 * `InstrumentFirmwareVersion`
-Explanation.
+Returns a string for the firmware version.

 * `InstrumentID`
-Returns a combination of the previous properties which unambiguous identifies the instrument (hopefully).
+Returns a combination of the previous properties which unambiguously identifies the instrument (hopefully).

 * `DevicePort`
-The port as passed to the constructor.
+The port name as passed to the constructor.

 * `DetectorID`
-Returns a string identifing the connected detector head.
+Returns a string identifing the detector head connected.

 * `PhotometricUnit`
 Returns the symbol of the measurement unit.
 This unit is used for the value returned by `GetPhotometricValue()`.
 Error-prone!
-This method will be removed in future releases!
+Might be depricated in future releases!

 ## Notes

-All properties are getters only.

 Once instantiated, it is not possible to modify the object's `DevicePort`.
 However swaping  instruments on the same port can work.
 Properties like `InstrumentID` will reflect the actual instrument.

+With the low level, yet powerful method `string Query(string)` one can gain full control over the instrument.
+It is declared private in this library to restrict potential danger.
+If you are brave you can declare it public.